 In addition to reviewing the terms and conditions of the acquisition, Business Contracts works with other University of Texas at Austin departments to facilitate the appropriate approvals.
 Below is a list of the departments Business Contracts works with most frequently along with some common issues for which they provide assistance.
 If your acquisition includes one of the issues listed below, then the acquisition requires separate approval from the respective department.

-- Software that involves the storage or transmission of Category 1 Data.
+- Software that involves the storage or transmission of Controlled/Confidential University Data.

 - Software that utilizes hosting solutions based outside of the continental United States.

-- Software hosted remotely (in the “cloud”) may require review depending on the nature and sensitivity of the software.
+- Software hosted remotely (in the "cloud") or software where the vendor has access to University data may require review depending on the nature and sensitivity of the software.